 It is impossible to visit the city of Hanoi and not be surprised by the huge amount of cafes scattered throughout the city.
 It turns out that in many of these establishments if you order an egg coffee, they won’t ask you if you prefer scrambled or fried eggs.
 And do you know why?
 There, the egg is not a side dish for your coffee, but part of the recipe!
 Yeah, the egg goes in the coffee!

 Cafe Trung (Cà phê trứng), translated as Egg Coffee, was created in Hanoi, north of Vietnam, and its fame spread throughout the country.
-The recipe for this coffee takes, besides the local robusta coffee, egg yolks, condensed milk and other ingredients well kept under a secret recipe.
+The recipe for this coffee takes robusta coffee beans, egg yolks, condensed milk, and other ingredients well kept under a secret recipe.

 Learn the language: Trứng in Vietnamese means egg, recognizing this word is useful for understanding the menus during your trip.

 The history of Cafe Trung, from improvisation to fame

 It all started in 1946 when coffee, introduced by the French during the colonization period, had already become a popular drink in Vietnam.
 Due to the shortage of fresh milk during the war with France, the supply of coffee with milk was jeopardized.
 To overcome the supply issue Nguyen Van Giang, who at the time worked at the renowned Sofitel hotel in Hanoi, decided to replace milk with a combination of egg yolk and condensed milk, inventing the first Vietnamese Egg Coffee.
 The result is a strong coffee with a creamy, sweet and dense layer on top.